Find The Answers to All of Your Questions

 - Now that so many different high street and online lenders can offer loans, it can be easy to fall prey to scams or illegal practices.
 The best way to check if a lender is legitimate is by visiting www.fca.org.uk.
 Every authorised loan provider must be registered with this organisation.

 What is APR?

 APR stands for Annual Percentage Rate.
-That means how much interest you will pay back each year.
-Usually, the amount that the lenders advertise is a "representative" amount which means that you might not always be quoted the figure that is advertised when you apply.
+APR is how much interest you will have pay back each year.
+Usually, the amount that the lenders advertise is a 'representative' amount which means that you might not always be quoted the figure that is advertised when you apply.
 Make sure you check this with the organisation you are dealing with before you agree to accept any offers.

 What if I change my mind?

-Borrowing a large amount of money is a decision that you need to be comfortable with making.
-Never enter into any kind of financial agreement if you are not totally satisfied with the terms and conditions, interest rates and arrangement fees the lender has outlined for you.
+Borrowing a significant amount of money is a decision that you need to be comfortable with making.
+Never enter into any sort of financial agreement if you are not completely satisfied with the terms and conditions, interest rates and arrangement fees that the lender has outlined for you.
 If you do decide that you no longer wish to go through with a loan, all lenders are required to offer what is known as a 14 day cooling off period, by law.
 This means that for up to two weeks after you have agreed to take the loan, you will be allowed to change your mind, providing you notify the lender immediately.